 Nokia is back – celebrates 1st birthday

-Iconic phone maker Nokia has risen from the Microsoft ashes under a new owner – HMD Global and it has just celebrated its first birthday.
+Iconic phone maker Nokia is back.
+Under new owner HMD Global it has risen from the Microsoft ashes.
+It has just celebrated its first birthday.

-HMD https://www.hmdglobal.com/ have been dynamic launching eleven new Nokia devices in 80 countries and breathed life back into the brand.
+HMD have been dynamic launching eleven new Nokia devices in 80 countries.
+It has breathed life back into the brand.
 That is not bad for an independent Finnish company located in Espoo, that is true to Nokia’s heritage and vision.

 Florian Seiche, CEO of HMD Global, said, “After the amazing year we’ve had, I first want to thank our fans for such an incredible response.
-Their engagement, enthusiasm and love for our new Nokia phones and what we’re trying to achieve has been what’s made each major announcement possible.
+Their engagement, enthusiasm and love for our new Nokia phones and what we’re trying to achieve is what makes each major announcement possible.
 It demonstrates the value of reaching out to people, building communities and listening to what they want to see on their phones.
 With the progress, we’ve made and the response we’ve received, I know I speak for everyone when I say I’m thrilled to see what 2018 holds for us and our fans.”

-Reviews have been favourable, and older Australians were delighted when its $89, 3310 3G phone http://www.gadgetguy.com.au/nokia-3310-3g-arrives-australia/ was launched in August.
-The memorable candy bar shape, larger buttons and focus on making and receiving phone calls and text messages was a welcome relief from the immense complexity and cost of a smartphone.
+So far international reviews have been favourable.
+Older Australians were delighted when its $89, 3310 3G phone was launched in August.
+The memorable candy bar shape has larger buttons and focuses on making and receiving phone calls and text messages.
+It is a welcome relief from the immense complexity and cost of a smartphone.

-The road back to greatness is paved with great intentions and Nokia has plenty of these.
+Great intentions pave the road back to greatness.
+Nokia has plenty of these.
 Other smartphone makers should ignore Nokia at their peril.
 Its flagship Nokia 8 – a dual lens Zeiss camera, polarised 2K display, and Qualcomm 835 processor (RRP $899 but seen as low $600) is a bargain for what it offers.